Indigenous Services Canada (ISC) works collaboratively with partners to improve access to high quality services for First Nations, Inuit and Métis.

-Amid a population boom, the community’s school expansion benefits current and future students.
+Amid a population boom, this community's school expansion, in Quebec, benefits current and future students.

-All-season road provides year-round access to vital goods and services, ending more than 100 years of isolation.
+All-season road offers year-round access to vital goods and services, ending more than 100 years of isolation in Shoal Lake, Manitoba.

-The Manitoba Schools Initiative provided 4 northern First Nations communities with the tools and support to actively participate in the design and construction of their new schools from start to finish.
+The Manitoba Schools Initiative provided 4 northern First Nations communities with tools and support to actively participate in the design and construction of new schools from start to finish.

-Little Red River Cree Nation, in Alberta, improved their school infrastructure with renovations to John D'Or Prairie School that will provide students with more culturally-inspired learning environments.
+Little Red River Cree Nation, in Alberta, improved their school infrastructure with renovations to John D'Or Prairie School offering students more culturally-inspired learning environments.

 Nuxalk Nation carpenter Richard Hall trained apprentices and designed housing suited to their culture and British Columbia climate.

-Sasamans Society's innovative youth navigator program in British Columbia mentors youth in care and on probation.
+Sasamans Society's innovative youth navigator program for Indigenous peoples in British Columbia mentors youth in care and on probation.

-Horse Lake First Nation celebrated the opening of their new water treatment system in September 2018.
+Horse Lake First Nation in Alberta celebrates the opening of their new water treatment system in September 2018.

 Faced with a growing population and limited housing options, Tla-o-qui-aht First Nations in British Columbia, turned shipping containers into rental homes.

-Find out how this 28-day program helps people escape addiction by finding answers out on the land.
+This 28-day program helps people escape addiction by finding answers on the land.